michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/figure1_strategy_performance.png)

 Please notice that this project is for demonstration only and does not provide any investment advice.
-All data and code are available at [this repository]() for replication purpose. <br />
+All data and code are available at [this repository](https://github.com/michaelli99/1.S-P500-Index-Long-Short-Strategy) for replication purpose. <br />
 The following content is divided into five parts to demonstrate the process and performance of prediction models.
-The general workflow of the project is shown by the following diagram:
+The project workflow is shown by the following diagram:

-## Workflow
 ```mermaid
 flowchart TD
     A[Data Sourcing] --> B[Feature Selection]